alternateved/tic-tac-toe/README.md

 * Used **HTML5 semantic elements** for better structure and readability
 * Learned how to use **factory functions** and **modules**
 * Learned about other possible JavaScript **design patterns**
+* Learned how to prevent moving of page's elements with CSS
 * Applied **CSS color palette** by `:root` selector

 ### **Tools:**